Honda-Manabu/my-django-app/README.md

 [4] Bitnami, Apache and Django deploying and configuring

-[5] A Docker environment running Linux-based software on Windows and DB switching to a PostgreSQL
+[5] Dockerization, DB switching to a PostgreSQL and GitHub push pull

+   (Docker:environment running Linux-based software on Windows)

 [6] Staging server environment generation, operation check, publication, and operational evaluation

 [7]Creating a Mysite and publishing it on the web - Renewing the CS50 Problem Set 8 Homepage with Flask.

 [8]Creating a final project submission and receiving a certificate of completion.